stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words/font/get_complexscript/_index.md

 ---
+title: Aspose::Words::Font::get_ComplexScript method
-title: get_ComplexScript
+linktitle: get_ComplexScript
 second_title: Aspose.Words for C++ API Reference
-description: Specifies whether the contents of this run shall be treated as complex script text regardless of their Unicode character values when determining the formatting for this run.
+description: Aspose::Words::Font::get_ComplexScript method.
+Specifies whether the contents of this run shall be treated as complex script text regardless of their Unicode character values when determining the formatting for this run in C++.
 type: docs
 weight: 105
 url: /cpp/aspose.words/font/get_complexscript/